jonkavana/Programming-and-Scripting-EOY-Project/README.md

 The measurements taken by Dr. Anderson and subsequently analysed by Fisher, within this dataset are unambiguous and are distinctive to each species.
 This transparancy is so crucial as it allows for less and less scrutiny of the datas validity.

 From a mathematical perspective, there is a logical sequence of events that Fisher has portrayed in the linear dimensions and how they are structuerd.
-That there are four different measurements, each with their own place in the formula is a positive movement as it caters for each of the attributes of Speal Length & Width, as well as Petal Length & Width.
+That there are four different measurements, each with their own place in the formula is a positive movement as it caters for each of the attributes of Sepal Length & Width, as well as Petal Length & Width.

 Because of the ananlysis that Fisher performed, according to [Towards Science](https://towardsdatascience.com/the-iris-dataset-a-little-bit-of-history-and-biology-fb4812f5a7b5 "Towards Science"), the discriminant function was successful in performing its function.
 That is, to successfully distinguish between the three species.